rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 In JavaScript, there is no Java equivalent of a constructor function. _All functions are just... functions_.
 A `new` keyword merely modify the invocation and return object of that function in the following sequence:

 1. a new object is created
-2. the newly created object gets prototype-linked
+2. the newly created object gets prototype-linked to that function's prototype object
-3. the newly created object gets binded to `this` of that function call
+3. the newly created object gets bound to `this` of that function call
 4. function gets executed
 5. unless the function returns its own alternate object, the newly created object will be returned by default

 I think of this sequence as a decorator around the function.
+And unless the new object is required by this constructor call, if not the `new` keyword can be omitted and the function should still behave as expected like a constructor call, it all depends on how you have coded the function.
+Omitting the `new` keyword if it is redundant will avoid additional object creation and garbage collection.

 _Remember, there is no constructor in JavaScript._

 ### Binding Priority

 - Explicit Binding takes precedence over all other bindings (if used in conjunction).
-- However, `new` Binding is able to override hard binded `this` in a function, making the function apply on the new object and return the new object instead.
+- However, `new` Binding is able to override hard bound `this` in a function, making the function apply on the new object and return the new object instead.
 This allows possibility of partial application (subset of currying).
 - Implicit Binding takes precedence over Default Binding.
 - Rules fall through to Default Binding.

 `new > explicit > implicit > default`

-Note: you cannot bind to an explicitly binded function again to override the context.
+Note: you cannot bind to an explicitly bound function again to override the context.

 ### ignoring THIS